Effective Mode Area

 Note that depending on the shape of the mode profile, the effective area may deviate substantially from π w2 where the radius w is calculated either as an 1/e2 intensity value or with the D4σ method.
 In most practical cases, however, these deviations are not very large.

 Typical single-mode fibers, as used e.g. for optical fiber communications, have effective mode areas of the order of 100 μm2.
 Large mode area fibers have several times higher mode areas, sometimes even above 1000 μm2.
 On the other hand, there are highly nonlinear fibers with particularly small mode areas.
-Some photonic crystal fibers with mode areas below 10 μm2.
+Some photonic crystal fibers can have mode areas below 10 μm2.

 An important consequence of a small mode area is that the optical intensities for a given power level are high, so that nonlinearities become important.
 Also, small mode areas are usually the consequence of strong guiding, where bend losses and other effects of external disturbances are weak.

 If two fibers with different effective mode areas are spliced together, this will lead to some optical power loss.
 The article on fiber joints contains a formula for estimating that coupling loss.
 For efficiently coupling fibers with substantially different mode areas, certain mode field converters (or mode area adapters) are sometimes used.
 Often, these are made from tapered fibers, adiabatically expanding or compressing the fiber modes.